winglang/wing.cloud/docs/stories/wing-cloud-mvp.md

 * [Endpoints](https://github.com/winglang/wing/issues/2430) - formal modeling of outputs/endpoints
 * [Checks](https://github.com/winglang/wing/issues/4806) - SDK resources and Console UI for live checks
 ## FAQ
-### Why are we coupling Wing for TypeScript with the Wing Cloud launch?
+### Why are we including Wing for TypeScript in this spec?

-From an engineering and execution standpoint, these are two different tracks and we can manage them independently, but from a launch/marketing perspective, we believe that TypeScript support is part of the "minimal viable product" for Wing Cloud.
+From an engineering and execution standpoint, Wing for TypeScript and Wing Cloud 1.0 are two different tracks, and we can manage and release them independently.

+From a launch/marketing perspective, we think that supporting TypeScript will be needed initially if we want people to be able to get to production with Wing Cloud 1.0, which implies it's part of the MVP.
 We want to make sure we reduce the barrier for customers as much as possible so that we can provide as much value to as many people as possible as part of this launch.

+We will make the final decision about the launch closer to the date.
 ### What's the target platform for production?

 In v1.0 we will only support the free tier for production in Wing and as such it doesn't require to support large scale and highly available applications.